 Running through every single speed optimization task is a lot of work.
 If you don’t have the time and energy to check off every task in this guide, you might want to start with just the high-impact stuff.

 Focusing on these 5 areas will give you the most leverage if you’re strapped for time.

 - Upgrade your hosting provider.
 Ensure you’re getting the best site loading speed, uptime, and web server locations for your budget.

 - Use a content delivery network (CDN).
-CDNs give your WordPress site a global network of servers to deliver content.
+CDNs give your WordPress website a global network of servers to deliver content.
 They save you server resources and cut down site load times for global audiences.
 Our go-to is Cloudflare, but you can kill two birds with one stone by signing up for hosting with WPX, which has its own CDN.

 - Use a lightweight WordPress theme or framework.
-Feature-heavy WordPress themes loaded with features and widgets may look sexy, but they make for a slow website.
+Feature-heavy themes loaded with features and widgets may look sexy, but they make for a slow website.
 Lightweight themes are the whole package — beautifully designed with clean code that won’t wreck your site loading speed.
 Shop for a theme that’s mobile-friendly and lightweight.
 GeneratePress has hundreds of lightweight themes.

 - Optimize images on all your sites’ pages.
 Images are an essential part of the content experience.
 The problem is image files can quickly gobble up precious bandwidth.
-You can help speed up WordPress by ensuring all your images are the correct file type and size.
+You can help speed up WP by ensuring all your images are the correct file type and size.